-Mark Landreth-Smith is currently planting a church Bridge Church in Newbury, West Berkshire.
+Mark Landreth-Smith is currently planting Bridge Church in Newbury, West Berkshire.
 He is ably assissted by his wife Beverley and daughter Phoebe.
 Before that, Mark was involved in planting churches in Chertsey, Farnham and Cambeley in the UK.

 This guide is designed to help those thinking about church planting or who are on the adventure of starting a new church think through some of the practical issues.